pbfrandsen/PWS-472-Labs/Lab 7- Demographic histories with psmc.md

 ### 1. Identify heterozygous sites using `mpileup` and `bcftools`, then export to a diploid `FASTQ` that can be converted into a special `PSMC` `FASTA` file.
 * Create a new directory in `lab7` called `psmc`
 * Create another new directory in `lab7` called `jobs`
+* Change directories into your newly created `jobs` directory
 * This process is outlined in the commands below.
 The `-d` parameter is for minimum depth, which should be about 1/3 of the average depth of coverage, and `-D` is maximum depth, which should be about twice the depth of coverage.
 In this case, for the reference genome, we use `-d 16 and -D 120`.
 Note that, for the resequencing jobs, you will have to adjust these parameters.
 These have only 10x coverage on average so should be approximately `-d 3` and `-D 25`.
 Submit the following job from your `jobs` directory from a job file called `diploid_fastq.job`.
 Ensure that you run the reference from Guyana in this first run:

 ```